How can we help?

 How does Wiser reduce litigation risk?

-Resolving disputes early through mediation can help reduce the risk of escalation to litigation, which is often costly and time-consuming.
-When both parties reach and sign a mediated agreement, that agreement is binding and enforceable.
-Early resolution may also reduce the likelihood of negative publicity, regulatory complaints, and related claims.
-Our platform helps identify patterns in workplace concerns, which can allow you to address potential systemic issues proactively.
-Not all disputes will resolve through mediation, and parties should consult an attorney for legal advice about their specific situation.
+Engaging with concerns early through the platform's private, structured channel can reduce the risk of escalation to formal complaints or litigation — both of which are costly and time-consuming.
+Any written agreement the parties reach through the platform is a contract between them, enforceable on its terms.
+Early engagement may also reduce the likelihood of negative publicity, regulatory complaints, and related claims.
+Our platform helps identify patterns in workplace concerns, which can inform proactive HR action.
+Not all concerns will resolve on the platform.

 What does the employer dashboard show?

-The employer dashboard provides real-time visibility into all active disputes, including case status, timeline progress, assigned mediator, and scheduled sessions.
-You'll see anonymized dispute categories (e.g., wage issues, discrimination, harassment) and trend reports showing patterns over time.
-The dashboard also displays resolution outcomes, cost savings compared to litigation, and employee satisfaction metrics.
-This data is invaluable for HR strategy, identifying training needs, and demonstrating due diligence to leadership and boards.
+The employer dashboard provides real-time visibility into all active concerns, including case status, response-clock progress, and required actions.
+You'll see anonymized concern categories (e.g., wage issues, discrimination, harassment) and trend reports showing patterns over time.
+The dashboard also displays response and resolution outcomes, estimated cost savings vs. litigation, and employee feedback metrics.
+This data is useful for HR strategy, identifying training needs, and demonstrating due diligence to leadership and boards.

 Can we use Wiser for internal HR processes?

-Wiser Workplace is designed for external dispute resolution between employees and employers.
-However, some companies use insights from Wiser data to improve internal HR processes, training, and conflict resolution.
-We can discuss custom arrangements for larger enterprises interested in using our platform for internal mediation with their own trained neutral facilitators.
+Wiser Workplace is designed as an external, structured channel between employees and employers — intake, routing, response-clock tracking, and message exchange.
+Some companies use insights from Wiser data to improve internal HR processes, training, and conflict prevention.
 Contact our enterprise team to explore possibilities tailored to your organization's needs.

 What compliance reports are available?